The Lerner Center

 News & Events

-- Happy New Year!
+- Recommit to your New Year's resolutions every week!
 Our colleagues at The Monday Campaigns have tips for how to make your resolutions stick by recommitting to them every Monday.
 Watch the video here!

-- Join the Lerner Center every Monday for a Monday Mile walk, led by Shavise Glascoe, Exercise Physiologist at the Johns Hopkins Weight Management Center.
+- Join the Lerner Center every Monday for a Monday Mile walk!
 Walks meet every Monday at 1:00 in the main hospital by the statue.
-Bring your colleagues, and look for the Move It Monday signs!
+Bring your colleagues and wear comfortable shoes!